KittyPBoxx/GBAXG/README.md

 5. Load each rom into the correct slot.
 Crystal and Emerald will need to run some initialisation code when they are loaded
 6. When all 3 roms are loaded press 'start' and it should boot into a new game of Fire Red

-ESC will bring up the emulation menu where you can change things like the seed.
+ESC (or long swipe down) will bring up the emulation menu where you can change things like the seed.

 <br>
 [^1] (md5sum 51901a6e40661b3914aa333c802e24e8) I've tried to make it compatible with 1.0 as well but this is untested